-I believe that the thoughtful visual display of data and statistical models can powerfully inform conservation ecology.
+I believe that the thoughtful visual display of data and statistical models can powerfully inform conservation ecology and help us understand the ecological risks associated with human activities.
 I'm a Ph.D.
-Candidate and Fulbright Scholar in quantitative ecology at Simon Fraser University in the Earth to Oceans group, Vancouver, Canada.
-I want to figure out how we can use tools from financial portfolio management to create stable and productive ecosystems.
+Candidate and Fulbright Scholar in quantitative ecology at Simon Fraser University in the Earth to Oceans research group, Vancouver, Canada.
+In my thesis work, I want to figure out how we can use tools from financial portfolio management to create stable and productive ecosystems.
 I also work on topics ranging from species extinction risk to predator-prey-environment interactions to fisheries stock assessment.

 I teach workshops on data visualization and manipulation for scientists.
 I also develop a number of R packages.
-With collaborators, I'm developing packages to run fisheries simulations with Stock Synthesis software (ss3sim), measure ecological portfolio effects (ecofolio), simulate salmon metapopulation portfolios (metafolio), and perform meta-analysis that is robust to correlated effect sizes (robustmeta).
+With collaborators, I'm developing packages to run fisheries stock assessment simulations with Stock Synthesis software (ss3sim), measure ecological portfolio effects (ecofolio), and simulate salmon metapopulation portfolios (metafolio).